evohat3/Logo-Printer/README.md

       How to install

-      - Step 1: clone repo
+      - Step 1: clone repo (hit the green code button at the top of the page)

-      - Step 2: open to create.js file location in terminal
+      - Step 2: open command line to dist folder in terminal should be dist/create.js

-      - Step 3: type npm i or npm inquirer, npm fs
+      - Step 3: type npm i or npm inquirer fs to install the required node packages